David M. Diez, Mine Çetinkaya-Rundel, Christopher D. Barr

 - Companion data sets available on website

 - Labs based on freely available R and RStudio

-- Short videos for each section of some chapters
+- Short videos for about 75% of book sections

 - For more information and to download